cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C8_JavaScript-Advanced-Concepts_JavaScript/Class/NOTES.md

 - [ ] **Walkthrough Facade Design Pattern Demo**
   - This is a _structural_ pattern
   - This pattern comes to play when an internal subroutine is hidden and invoked by another function without being exposed (as in a facade)
-  - The purpose is to conceil or protect a larger piece of logic under a single function call that never exposes its internal workings to other developers
+  - The purpose is to conceal or protect a larger piece of logic under a single function call that never exposes its internal workings to other developers

 ```jsx
 // Facade Pattern Demo Start \\